 George Papadopoulos, CPA/PFS, CFP® may maintain account log-in information for certain clients in order to provide requested services.
 This level of account access may be deemed to be custody of funds/securities.
 Therefore, the Adviser complies with custody requirements imposed on Advisers, including a surprise annual examination by an independent public accountant.
-The Adviser's last examination was initiated in September 2017 and completed in January 2018.
-The required Form ADV-E was filed by the independent public accounting firm.
+The required Form ADV-E was filed with the regulator by the independent public accounting firm.